andry81/contools/Scripts/Tools/ToolAdaptors/totalcmd/README_EN.txt

 tortoisesvn\TortoiseProcByNestedWC.bat -window-per-wcroot /command:repostatus "%P" %S

 ------------------------------------------------------------------------------
-6. Open TortoiseSVN commit dialogs for a set of WC directories.
+6. Open TortoiseSVN commit dialogs for a set of WC directories (opens only if has not empty versioned changes).
 ------------------------------------------------------------------------------

 ------------------------------------------------------------------------------